BRC Website Home

 The tender originally paired with 76017 was the standard BR type 2, 3500 gallon capacity, No. 931/1953, the tank of which was built at Derby.
 This tender was carried by the engine throughout its working life but the tender brought from Woodham's yard, Barry, was taken from 76077.

 76017 found its way to Woodham Brothers scrap yard at Barry, South Wales scrap yard where it languished for eight years, but ultimately escaped the cutters torch.
 It was purchased for preservation by a group of QRS members and arrived at Quainton on 5th January 1974.
 It was moved to the Mid Hants Railway in February 1978, though it did return to Quainton for a visit in June 1994.
-She was withdrawn in 1997 and is now awaiting its turn in the restoration queue.
+She was withdrawn in 1997 and waited its turn in the restoration queue for sometime before returning to operation in 2017.
 Further details of this locomotive are available on the Mid Hant's Railway website.

 Current Location - Mid Hants Railway, The Watercress Line